-On Campus:
+- On Campus:

-- o Immediate Response Campus Wide Emergencies
+- Immediate Response Campus Wide Emergencies

-- o Emergencies 911
+- Emergencies 911 0

-- o Chowan Public Safety (252) 398-1234
+- Chowan Public Safety (252)398-1234 0

-• Residence Halls
+- Residence Halls

-- Resident Assistants (located on each traditional residence hall, or Whites Crossing) - Graduate Assistants (Located in Whites Crossing and Dunn Hall) - Area Directors (Located in Belk Hall and Parker Hall).
+- 0 Resident Assistants (located on each traditional residence hall, or Whites Crossing)

+- Area Directors (Located in Whites Crossing and Parker Hall).
+0

-Campus Wide
+- Campus Wide

-- Any Chowan University Faculty or Staff Member may contact Public Safety or other able bodied staff on your behalf. - Campus Security Authorities (see below)
+- Any Chowan University Faculty or Staff Member may contact Public Safety or other ablebodied staff on your behalf.

+- Campus Security Authorities (see below)

-• Anonymous Reporting (not always an immediate response)
+- Anonymous Reporting (not always an immediate response)

-Silent Witness
+- Silent Witness 0

 For those that wish to report crimes or suspicious activity anonymously, there is a system in place.
 If you would like to make the Chief of Campus Police aware of questionable/illegal activity, you may submit a form via the Internet.
 This form is transmitted to the Chief of Campus Police as a filtered email message.
-No one is able to determine who sent the message.
+No one can determine who sent the message.
 If you wish to submit information in this manner, simply go to: www.chowan.edu/silentwitness.
 If this link doesn't work, just copy and paste it into your web browser.

+Campus Minister 0

-- University Counselor - Yolanda Majette, (252) 398-6249 majety@chowan.edu - Campus Minister - Mari Wiles, (252) 398-6268 wilesm@chowan.edu - → Title IX - Dr. John Dilustro, (252) 398-6528 dilusj@chowan.edu
+Mari Wiles, (252)398-6268 wilesm@chowan.edu

+- Title IX - Dr. John Dilustro, (252)398-6528 dilusj@chowan.edu